Self-Guided Day Trip to Seitan Limani Beach, Chania

 What you'll do

-Seitan Limania gets full sun and full of people from the late morning until the late afternoon, so you may want to get there in the morning or early evening.
+Seitan Limania gets full sun from the late morning until the late afternoon, so you may want to get there in the morning or early evening.
 It's best to drive yourself or take a taxi; just be prepared for an intense winding road of hairpin turns for the last mile or so.
 Once you arrive in the parking area, you'll have to hike down to the beach.
-It's about 980 to 1640 feet (300-500 m) down, depending on which trail you pick, and both trails are quite steep and take 15 to 20 minutes.
+It's about 980 to 1,640 feet (300-500 m) down, depending on which trail you pick, and both trails are quite steep, taking 15 to 20 minutes to navigate.

-This is an unorganized beach, meaning there are no services like food or drink stands or sunbeds, so you'll have to bring everything you need.
+This is a wild beach, meaning there are no services like food or drink stands or sunbeds, so you'll have to bring everything you need.
 There's a canteen at the top of the road that offers sandwiches and tasty homemade dishes like souvlaki (grilled meat skewers) and moussaka (eggplant with minced meat and bechamel) made from the owners' livestock and produce.
-You can stop at the canteen before or after the beach or if you're feeling really peckish, call in a free delivery down to your towel.
+You can stop at the canteen before or after the beach or if you're feeling really peckish, call in a delivery to the beach.

 Just be mindful of the friendly and stubborn mountain goats, who love to come down to the beach to pose for a selfie and steal your food.
-The water of Seitan Limania is deep, so perhaps you'll want to snorkel, or if you're feeling adventurous, you can jump off some of the cliffs.
+The water of Seitan Limania is deep, so perhaps you'll want to snorkel, or if you're feeling adventurous, you can indulge in some cliff jumping.